berglundtony/RegistrationNumber/README.md

 # RegistrationNumber
-A SPA project in ASP.NET WebAPI
+A SPA project in ASP.NET WebAPI and EntityFramework